The On behalf of the Board of Directors of your Company, I am delighted

 The Board of Directors of your Company had earlier approved payment of

-Further, the Board has recommended payment of final dividend @ 56% on
+Further, the Board has recommended the payment of final dividend @ 59%

-1,268.48 Crores, which is highest ever dividend paid by the Company.
+crore, which is the highest ever dividend paid by your Company.
 The

-total dividend payout including dividend tax accounts for 30.28% of
+total dividend pay out including dividend tax accounts for 35.28% of

 CONTRIBUTION TO EXCHEQUER